"Waking up on a slab in a morgue. The story of a character who's been processed and discarded by the bureaucratic machinery of the world…

 - Midnight Nowhere opens exactly like this.

-- In Curse Of Monkey Island 3, Guybrush has to fake his death with a paralysing drink in order to get into a crypt by way of burial.
+- In The Curse of Monkey Island, Guybrush has to fake his death with a paralysing drink in order to get into a crypt by way of burial.
 He then has to do it again to get into another crypt.

 - In Sanitarium, the act "The Morgue" starts you out, appropriately enough, inside a locker in the morgue.
 (Since you were just earlier a four-armed cyclopean hero from a comic book, how you ended up there in human form is not explained.)

 - It's not technically a morgue, but in Kingdoms Of Amalur, you wake up in a rotting pile of corpses which is where the resident Mad Scientist has been storing his failed reincarnation experiments.

 - After witnessing The End of the World as We Know It and having a Creepy Child drop a demonic parasite that devours his eye and burrows into his head, the Demi-Fiend's day starts as he wakes up at Shinjuku Hygienic Hospital's morgue.
 And everything promptly gets worse.